Privacy Policy

 • the results of Working with Children and Police Checks;

-• other information which assists us in conducting our business, providing and marketing our services and meeting our legal obligations.
+• any other information which assists us in conducting our business including providing and marketing our services.

 We will only ever collect personal information by lawful and fair means.
 We may collect information in the following ways:

-• from you directly when you provide your details to us including, for example, when you register with us to receive our newsletters or other information or updates about us or our services or how you might get involved in upcoming pilot projects, when you engage with us via social media or online portals, when you enter one of our competitions or you participate in one of our surveys;
+• from you directly when you provide your details to us including, for example, for our newsletters or other updates about us or our services and projects, or when you participate in one of our surveys;

-• from third parties including, for example, the Australian Department of Education and Workplace Relations (DEWR), business partners, sub-contractors, advertising networks, analytics providers, search information providers, third parties who analyse traffic at our website, our blogs and social media channels (which may involve the use of cookies*) and in some circumstances we may collect personal information about an individual from a third party, for example, a report provided by a medical professional or an employment reference from another person.
+• from third parties including, for example, DEWR, business partners, sub-contractors, advertising networks, analytics providers, search information providers, third parties who analyse traffic at our website (which may involve the use of cookies), third party blogs and social media channels or an employment reference from another person.

 • to undertake policy development, research, consultation and evaluation;